Peike Li · Thoughts

 Each camp picks one clock and is blind to the other two.

 Three clocks run inside any deployed language model.
 Right now, almost no system handles more than one of them.
-TML’s release made this visible by claiming the word “time-aware” for the fastest of the three — and, in the process, exposing how little anyone has touched the other two.
+TML’s release made this visible by claiming the phrase “time-aware” for the fastest of the three — and, in the process, making the gaps on the other two harder to ignore.

 Interaction Clock